Sembawang

 Despite the relatively large development in the Sembawang New Town, the area remains largely suburban, with military, industrial and recreational facilities at its periphery.
 It hosted a major naval base and port facilities since the early 20th century, and continues to handle regular shipping traffic today along its wharves.

+Sembawang has nine subzones, these are Admiralty, Sembawang Central, Sembawang East, Sembawang North, Sembawang Springs, Sembawang Straits, Senoko North, Senoko South and the Wharves.

 Etymology

 The earliest reference to Sembawang is found in Franklin and Jackson's 1830 Map of Singapore, which refers to the River Tambuwang.
 The place is said to have got its name from the pokok sembawang (Malay for the kayae ferruginea), which has been renamed Mesua ferruginea from 1980.
 This tree can be seen at Sembawang Park.

 History

 The Sembawang area in the early twentieth century was the site of the Nee Soon Rubber estate.
-During the colonial times, Sembawang was home to a major British naval base, its construction of which began in 1928 and was completed in 1938.
+During colonial times, Sembawang was home to a major British naval base, the construction of which began in 1928 and was completed in 1938.
 The base included dockyards, wharves and workshops, as well as supporting administrative, residential and commercial areas.
 The Naval Base has since been handed over to the Singapore government, which in 1968 converted it into a commercial dockyard (as Sembawang Shipyard, now part of Singapore Exchange-listed SembCorp Marine) that went on to become SembCorp, a major state-owned industrial conglomerate.